GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/components/message.md

 ![Custom Message Layout](../../assets/messagelist-layout-custom.png)

 First, we need to customize the `ChatMessageLayoutOptionsResolver` and change the message layout options according to our needs.
 For this specific example, let's assume our message view layout needs to respect the following conditions:
-- Always include he avatar, timestamp and author name.
+- Always include the avatar, timestamp and author name.
 - All messages should be rendered on the leading side.
 - Don't support reactions.
 - Don't support threads.